 The second error admitted by the Central Committee was its underestimation of the impact of a very long and bitter war.
 The destruction had been immense.
-La République Socialiste du Vietnam gives some idea of the extent of the devastation.
-In the South, 9,000 out of 15,000 hamlets had been damaged or destroyed; 10 million hectares of farmland 16 and 5 million hectares of forest lands affected; 1.5 million cattle killed; and the war had left behind 362,000 invalids, one million widows, and 800,000 orphans (including children abandoned by their GI fathers).
-In the North, all six industrial cities had been damaged (three of them razed to the ground); 28 out of 30 provincial towns damaged (12 of them completely destroyed); 96 out of 116 district towns damaged (11 completely destroyed); 4,000 out of 5,788 communes damaged (300 completely destroyed); 1,600 hydraulic works, 6 railway lines, all roads, all bridges, and all sea and inland ports destroyed; all power stations seriously damaged; 5 million square metres of housing destroyed; 400,000 heads of cattle killed; and several hundred thousand hectares of farmland damaged.
-17
+La Republique Socialiste du Vietnam gives some idea of the extent of the devastation.
+In the South, 9,000 out of 15,000 hamlets had been damaged or destroyed: 10 million hectares of farmland and 5 million hectares of forest lands affected; 1.5 million cattle killed; and the war had left behind 362,000 invalids, one million widows and 800,000 orphans (including children abandoned by their GI fathers).
+In the North, all six industrial cities had been damaged (three of them razed to the ground); 28 out of 30 provincial town damaged (12 of them completely destroyed); 96 out of 116 district towns damaged (11 completely destroyed): 4,000 out of 5,788 communes damaged (300 completely destroyed): 1,600 hydraulic works, 6 railway lines, all roads, all bridges, and all sea and inland ports destroyed; all power stations seriously damage, 5 million square metres of housing destroyed; 400,000 heads of cattle killed; and several hundred thousand hectares of farmland damaged.17

-To the billions of dollars of damage incurred during the war should be added the estimated one billion dollars of property lost during the Sino-Vietnamese border conflict of 1979.
-In addition, there was the loss of human capital represented by the exodus of personnel from Vietnam after the communist victory over the South.
-According to the United Nations High Commission for Refugees, as of October 1982, 1.2 million people had left Indochina, of which about one million were from Vietnam.
-Among them were tens of thousands of professionals and
+To the billions of dollars of damage incurred during the war should be added the estimated one billion dollars of property lost during the Sino-Vietnamese border or 1979.18 In addition, there was the loss of human capital represented by the exodus of personnel from Vietnam after the communist victory over the South.
+According to The United Nations High Commission for Refugees, as of October 1982, 1.2 million people had left Indochina, of which about one million were from Vietnam.19 Among them were tens of thousands of professionals and intellectuals, as well as thousands of technicians and skilled workers trained in the past fifty years under the various governments of Vietnam.
+Finally, there were the many others still in reeducation camps, or ostracized by the new regime, because of their connections with the various governments of South Vietnam prior to 1975.

-16 Land hit several times is counted as many times-i.e., a hectare of land bombed twice is reckoned by Hanoi as two hectares destroyed.
+16 land hit several times is counted as many times-i.e. a hectare of land bombed twice is counted by Hanoi as two hectares destroyed.

-17 La République Socialiste du Vietnam (Hanoi: Éditions en Langues Étrangères, 1981), pp. 91-2.
+17 La République Socialiste du Vietnam (Hanoi: Editions en Langues Étrangères, 1981) pp.91-2